marybeshaw/skill-building-program/badges-in-development/html/_micro_performance-features.md

 - [ ] requestAnimationFrame
 - [ ] Performance API

-2) Demonstrate how you've done nearly all of #1 in your work or side-work
+2) Demonstrate how you've done all of #1 in your work or side-work

 3) Something else creative that proves you are totally legit in this topic